 1. American Hairless Terrier

 The American Hairless Terrier is the only hairless breed of dog native to the United States.
-They are energetic dogs who love long walks and playing with their families.
+They are energetic dogs that love long walks and playing with their families.
 The American Hairless Terrier craves your attention and does not do well when left alone for long periods.
 Because they do not have a coat to groom, you will not have to pay to take them to a groomer.
+They are smaller dogs (10–16 pounds), so food costs will be lower.

 Beagles are widely known as everyone’s friend.
 They love people and are not good guard dogs because they love strangers, too.
 Beagles also love food.
 You will have to be careful about feeding your Beagle the right amount of food to prevent them from gaining too much weight.
 Otherwise, they make great family dogs and companions.
 They also are known to be quite healthy, making them a very cheap dog breed when it comes to vet bills.